The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

-However, a whole host of shows have launched since, with Jason Sudeikis football comedy Ted Lasso arguably becoming the service's flagship series.
-Mythic Quest, Schmigadoon! and Servant have become other TV highlights, while film offerings include Tom Hanks's return to World War 2 in Greyhound and Bill Murray re-teaming with Sofia Coppola in On The Rocks.
+However, a whole host of shows have launched since, with Jason Sudeikis' football comedy Ted Lasso arguably becoming the service's flagship series.
+Mythic Quest, Schmigadoon! and Servant have become other TV highlights, while film offerings include Tom Hanks's return to World War II in Greyhound and Bill Murray teaming-up with Sofia Coppola in On The Rocks.

 Steven Spielberg is on board also helming a reboot of Amazing Stories, while Oprah Winfrey and Prince Harry have worked together on mental health documentary The Me You Can’t See.

-Apple became the first streaming service to win the Best Picture Oscar for heartwarming indie drama CODA - and has also found success on the TV side with Ben Stiller's workplace thriller Severance and starry anthology Roar.
+Apple became the first streaming service to win the Best Picture Oscar for heart-warming indie drama CODA, and has found success on the TV side with Ben Stiller's workplace thriller Severance and starry anthology Roar.

 What non-original content does Apple TV+ include?

-However there is very little in the way of non-original content that is actually part of the Apple TV+ library - but Apple has since started licensing older content, buying the rights to children's series Fraggle Rock and the Peanuts franchise.
+However, there is little non-original content.
+Apple has since started licensing older content, buying the rights to children's series Fraggle Rock and the Peanuts franchise.

 Is Apple TV+ good for families?